aiegoo/documentation/pages/rfly/rfly_starthere.md

 #### (8) 3DDisplay — 3D Visual Display Software
 It  is  a  real-time  3D  visual  display  software.
 It receives the flight data of CopterSim through UDP to display the attitude and position of a multicopter in  real-time.
 CopterSim  and  3DDisplay  together constitute  an  integrated  HIL  simulation  platform.
 The distributed independent operation mechanism of   CopterSim   and   3DDisplay   provides   future compatibility for swarm simulations.

+#### (9) Pixhawk Support Package (PSP) Toolbox3 : it is a Simulink toolbox officially released by Mathworks for controller design, code generation, and firmware upload of the Pixhawk autopilot.
+We have made some updates and optimizations based on the official PSP toolbox to ensure compatibility with the latest Pixhawk and MATLAB versions.

 ### Brief Introduction to Experimental Platforms